 Important Service Disruption:

 Be wary of anyone asking for your login IDs and passwords.
-If you give out your NBT Banker Online login ID and/or password, you could be putting your NBT Bank accounts at risk.
+If you give out your NBT Digital Banking login ID and/or password, you could be putting your NBT Bank accounts at risk.

 Always be careful when choosing a password for online or mobile banking practices.
 You should avoid using the same password for multiple accounts.
 Never use easily guessable passwords that can be found through open source or social networking sites (such as your pet's name or your child's name).
 The most secure passwords include a combination of letters, numbers and special characters.
 You should change your passwords on a regular basis.